ronaldbosma/call-apim-backend-with-oauth/demos/demo.md

 **Execute the client certificate scenario**

-Execute the fourth request `Operation that will call the Protected Backend API using the send-request policy with a certificate (client_assertion)` in the `tests.http` file.
+Execute the fourth request `Operation that will call the protected backend using the send-request policy with a certificate (client_assertion)` in the `tests.http` file.

 ![Sequence Diagram - Send Request with Certificate](https://raw.githubusercontent.com/ronaldbosma/call-apim-backend-with-oauth/refs/heads/main/images/diagrams-send-request-with-certificate.png)